- Author By Miva |

 The Total Cost of Ownership for Open Source vs. SaaS eCommerce Software

 To build a model budget for your eCommerce site, first begin with the initial site build, then include estimates for hosting, third party support for ongoing enhancements plus security, fixes, and maintenance.
 For open source estimates, you’ll need to budget for the cost of the plugins that add the essential functionality missing in the basic open source code.

 While open source may seem like a cost-effective alternative to SaaS because it requires a one-time purchase fee rather than an ongoing monthly cost, the various hidden fees, repair costs, and lost revenue add up quickly.
 Make sure you know the potential total before making your final decision.

-Miva adopted a “limitless SaaS” model after seeing that customers needed a more evolved solution to fill in the gap between open source and traditional SaaS.
+Miva adopted a “limitless SaaS” model after seeing that customers needed a functional ecommerce solution without the massive overhead of headless and a more evolved platform to fill in the gap between open source and traditional SaaS.
 For many eCommerce merchants, open source offers lots of possibility but very little in the way of reliability, while traditional SaaS platforms can be far too restrictive for growing businesses.
 Miva provides professional oversight and streamlined site management, offering customers the use of optional in-house design and development teams.
 With fully scalable functionality and 24/7/365 support, this unique SaaS model combines the best of open source and SaaS to keep sites live, growing, and successful.